 Opening – Why We Should Know Energy.

 Power Hungry by Robert Bryce, explains that we are ‘addicted to affluence’ rather than, as the chattering class is quick to tell us, ‘addicted to oil’.
-He writes that affluence is directly related to energy use and the citizens of the free world are unnecessarily made to feel guilty about using energy, regrettably becoming ever more apologetic for using energy.
+He writes that affluence is directly related to energy use and the citizens of the free world are unnecessarily made to feel guilty about using energy, and regrettably, becoming ever more apologetic for using energy.
 Today there are many people who, while living an affluent lifestyle, desire massive cuts in the nation’s energy budget.

 That begs the question, are these people aware of the effect cutting their use of energy will have?
 For that matter, are you aware of the effect cutting available energy will have on your life?
-And are you aware, we share the guilt of allowing the price of energy to escalate, by remaining silent?
+And are you aware, that we all share the guilt of allowing the price of energy to escalate, by remaining silent?
 I’ll be attempting to answer those questions.

-Paramount to any discussion is a sharing of common meaning for concepts.
+Paramount to any discussion is a sharing of common meanings for concepts.
 A common meaning is fundamental for understanding the ideas that another person holds.
-This essay, while not the definitive, final word on energy transformations, will try to show how an affluent society is driven by access to affordable energy and the machines that do so.
+This essay, while not the definitive, final word on energy transformations, will try to show how an affluent society is driven by access to affordable energy and I’ll describe the machines that do so.
 I’ll try avoiding numbers for there is more than enough data in “Power Hungry” and many other fine books on energy.
-I’m aiming to hold the attention of people who consider themselves scientifically limited by sticking to what I think are somewhat self-evident and understandable ideas as much as possible.
+I’m aiming to hold the attention of people who consider themselves scientifically and technologically limited by sticking to what I think are somewhat self-evident and understandable ideas as much as possible.

 Like a discussion on economics, those things we understand poorly make our eyes glaze over and, when ineptly presented, freeze the brain.
 Yet just as our economic well-being means the difference between life and death, our energy supply governs our economy and hence, means even more to human well-being.
-There is little that has a more drastic affect on life.
+There is little that has a more drastic effect on human life.

 Much of what I write is from memory, remembered from reading Richard Feynman, Petr Beckmann, Howard Hayden and many others.
 And a special mention must include Vaclav Smil, one of the most prolific energy writers in print.
 Broadly speaking, this essay is about power, the story of heat engines, society’s energy-harvesting, primary machines and how work is performed.